 Mean score of companies in the Electricity Transmission industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-State Grid Corporation of China's score of 14 is higher than 72% of the industry.
+State Grid Corporation of China's score of 16 is lower than 66% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-State Grid Corporation of China is committed to some reduction initiatives we track.
+State Grid Corporation of China is participating in some of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.